vihari/vihari.github.io/why_india.md

 I spent almost an year at IITB before deciding to join as a student; such a well informed choice is unlikely to go south.
 I have seen instances where Indian students in the US finding it hard because they do not like the research environment or because they are unable to find a suitable advisor.

-In the least, it is relatively easier to approach and relate with any current or past students of the PI and find out if the work culture suits you.

 <a id="org0cd347b"></a>

 ## Matters of money, culture and climate.